Priyanshu49251/smart-contract-analysis/Aave_FlashLoan_Analysis.md

     // Omitted for brevity...
 }
-//Used Encoding/Decoding or Call Method: 'call'
 ```
+Used Encoding/Decoding or Call Method: 'call'

 ##Explanation

 **Purpose:**